oqtane/OqtaneSSR/README.md

 # Next Steps

 This project is a work in progress.
-The goal is simulate as many core concepts of Oqtane as possible to evaluate the challenges or gaps which may exist that would prevent Oqtane from supporting Blazor SSR.
+The goal is to simulate as many core concepts of Oqtane as possible to evaluate the challenges or gaps which may exist in Blazor SSR for supporting a modular application framework like Oqtane.